10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 4) Not Doing Enough Exercise

-Additionally, exercise helps to build muscle, and a higher proportion of lean body mass slightly increases the metabolic rate (17).
+Additionally, exercise helps build muscle, and a higher proportion of lean body mass slightly increases the metabolic rate (17).

 Key Point: Physical exercise has many health benefits, and it can support weight loss in combination with a ketogenic diet.